gem/oq-engine/doc/engine/What's-new.md

-1. We removed several switches from the `oq-engine` command: all the commands that have been deprecated for over two years, all the commands that have become obsolete (i.e. the one specific to PostgreSQL), and all the commands that never worked properly.
+1. We removed several switches from the `oq-engine` command: all the commands that have been deprecated for over two years, all the commands that have become obsolete (i.e. the one specific to PostgreSQL), and all the commands that never worked properly:
-The following have been removed:

   + --list_inputs
   + --lite